monastyrskyy/monastyrskyy.github.io/_posts/2019-6-26-collegescorecards_mysql.md

 ---
-title: "College Scorecards Data - Conversion to Relational MySQL Server"
+title: "College Scorecards Data - Conversion to Relational Database"
 date: 2019-6-26
 excerpt: "In this project, I organize the College Scorecards Dataset into a relational database hosted on a MySQL Server.
 The purpose of this conversion is increased readability, easier permission granting, and to get me familiar with SQL."
 mathjax: "true"